Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Introduction

-To address the above problems, this paper proposes a novel broad recommender system, called Broad Collaborative Filtering (BroadCF), which is an efficient nonlinear collaborative filtering approach.
-Different from the existing DNNs-based methods that feed the user-item rating data into DNNs, the proposed BroadCF method feeds the user-item rating data into Broad Learning System (BLS)~\cite{DBLP:journals/tnn/ChenLS19}.
-As shown in the literature~\cite{DBLP:journals/tnn/ChenLS19,Gong_BLS_Survey:21}, BLS is also able to approximate any function, and its general approximation capability has been theoretically analyzed at the beginning of its design and proved by rigorous theoretical proof.
-In particular, BLS can map the original samples to a discriminative feature space by using random hidden layer weights according to any continuous probability distribution~\cite{DBLP:journals/tnn/ChenLS19,Gong_BLS_Survey:21}.
+To address the aforementioned problems, this paper proposes a novel broad recommender system, called Broad Collaborative Filtering (BroadCF), which is an efficient nonlinear collaborative filtering approach.
+Different from the DNNs-based methods that feed the user-item rating data into DNNs, the proposed BroadCF method feeds the user-item rating data into Broad Learning System (BLS)~\cite{DBLP:journals/tnn/ChenLS19}. {Broad Learning {System} was first published in the Computational Intelligence Society~\cite{DBLP:journals/tnn/ChenLS19}, {which then becomes a very important research topic in this field~\cite{DBLP:journals/tfs/HuangVWQZC23,DBLP:journals/tfs/BaiZWZZ22,DBLP:journals/tai/DaiZWCW21,9938406}.}} As shown in the literature~\cite{DBLP:journals/tnn/ChenLS19,DBLP:journals/tcyb/GongZCL22,DBLP:journals/tetci/WangCCW23}, BLS is also able to approximate any function, and its general approximation capability has been theoretically analyzed at the beginning of its design and proved by rigorous theoretical proof.
+In particular, it can map the data points to a discriminative space by using random hidden layer weights via any continuous probability distribution~\cite{DBLP:journals/tnn/ChenLS19,DBLP:journals/tcyb/GongZCL22,DBLP:journals/tetci/XieVCW22}.
 This random mechanism provides a fast training process for BLS.
-That is, only the weights from the hidden layer to the output layer need to be trained by a pseudo-inverse algorithm.
+That is, it only needs to train the weights from the hidden layer to the output layer by a pseudo-inverse algorithm.
 Therefore, BroadCF does not need to consume so much training time compared with the DNNs-based models, and is more suitable for larger datasets due to the small number of stored parameters.